flemay/3musketeers/content/docs/environment-variables.md

 toc: true
 ---

-# Environment variables & envfile
+# Environment variables & .env file

 Development following [the twelve-factor app][12factor] use the [environment variables to configure][12factorConfig] their application.

 Often there are many environment variables and having them in a `.env` file becomes handy.
 Docker and Compose do use [environment variables file][dockerEnvfile] to pass the variables to the containers.

+> Refer to [Targets .env and envfile][linkMakeTargetEnvfile] of section Make for ways to handle `.env` file.

 ## .env.template, and .env.example